mdafcikova/luvcam/docs/source/usage.rst

 **************

 To find the set of visible stars in the field of LUVCam, one will first need to retrieve the TLE of LUVCam's current position.
-TLUVCam's TLE is provided by Celestrak: https://celestrak.org/NORAD/elements/gp.php?CATNR=60237.
+LUVCam's TLE is provided by Celestrak: https://celestrak.org/NORAD/elements/gp.php?CATNR=60237.
 ::

     >>> import luvcam